joshslade/upwork-analysis-project/README.md

 ### 2. Daily Workflow

 1.  **Download HTML Files:**
-    Open your saved searches on Upwork and save the HTML files into the correct daily folder, which is automatically created by the `WebScrapBook` browser extension.
-The path will be similar to:
+    Open your saved searches on Upwork and save the HTML files using the **WebScrapBook** browser extension.
+Files should be saved into a path similar to:
     `~/Downloads/WebScrapBook/Upwork/YYYY-MM-DD/`

 2.  **Run the Pipeline:**